 Interestingly you'll find similar mechanisms on modern systems.
 Several Linux systems provide a command alternatives, that allows to install and switch between software from different vendors with same functionality.
 Also the brew package management for OSX builds applications in the Cellar and sets symbolic links to the builds in /usr/local.

 Xtree:You might know that I wrote a visual shell for UNIX systems named vsh, if not you can mess with it under COHERENT 4.2.
 My colleagues at MWC liked the program and so it was included with the 4.2 distributions.
+Here also a screenshot how it looks like:

 You have no idea how many request I got to make it working more like the famous xtree DOS program ;-) Sorry folks, I was not interested in programming a xtree clone, I wanted to implement my own ideas about how a visual shell for UNIX systems should work.
 Also xtree was available for UNIX systems, so no point in cloning it.